Full derivation of the wave kinetic equation: Introduction

-In terms of justifying the kinetic formalism, several works addressed certain aspects of the problem \cite{LukSpohn,Faou, DK1, DK2}.
+In terms of justifying the kinetic formalism, several works addressed certain aspects of the problem \cite{LukSpohn,Faou, DK1, DK2} {(see also \cite{EY, ESY} for related results on the linear Schr\"{o}dinger equation with random potential)}.
 The full question of deriving the (WKE) starting from the unperturbed dispersive system was first treated in \cite{BGHS2}.
 There, the authors justify the derivation of \eqref{wke} for (NLS) up to timescales that are vanishingly small relative to the kinetic timescale, namely up to $L^{-\gamma}T_{\mathrm{kin}}$ for some $\gamma>0$.
 The later works in \cite{DH, CG1} were able to substantially improve such timescales of approximation all the way to $L^{-\varepsilon}T_{\mathrm{kin}}$ for arbitrarily small $\varepsilon$ and for some particular scaling laws.
 We shall elaborate a bit more on these works given their relevance to this manuscript, and the fact that they were the first to showcase the importance of the {scaling law} to this problem.

 The result in \cite{DH} suggested that the rigorous derivation of the wave kinetic equation depends on the scaling law at which $L$ diverges to $\infty$ and $\alpha$ vanishes to $0$.
 More precisely, it is shown that for \emph{two favorable scaling laws}, including the one studied in this manuscript, one can justify the approximation as in \eqref{limit} but up to times scales of the form $L^{-\varepsilon}$ for arbitrarily small $\varepsilon$.
 The main difficulty in such a result is in proving the existence of solutions to the (NLS) equation \emph{as a Feynman diagram expansion} up to times $T\sim L^{-\varepsilon}T_{\mathrm{kin}}$.
 This time $T$ plays the role of the radius of convergence of this power series expansion.
 When it comes to absolute convergence, the result in \cite{DH} gives optimal, up to $L^\varepsilon$ loss, estimates on this radius of convergence $T$, and proves that \eqref{limit} holds for such timescales.
 This is done for all admissible scaling laws (cf. Section \ref{SLComment}), and outside the two favorable scaling laws mentioned above, the time $T$ is {much shorter} than the conjectured kinetic timescale.
 In fact, we show that the expansion diverges absolutely in a certain sense for times longer than $T$, which raised the question whether one can justify the kinetic equation at the kinetic timescales outside the two scaling laws identified in \cite{DH}.
 This issue was also investigated in \cite{CG2} which further analyzed this divergence.